 I later moved to Denver where I attained a Master in Public Administration (MPA) with a focus in Environmental Policy, Management, and Law at the University of Colorado Denver (UCD) while working at the Wirth Chair in Sustainable Development Policy as a policy researcher and advocate.

 In 2007 I was awarded a National Science Foundation IGERT grant to pursue my PhD at UCD’s School of Public Affairs through the interdisciplinary Sustainable Urban Infrastructure program.
 During these years I authored and co-authored articles and reports on local climate and sustainability policy, green and new energy economy job growth, policy process theories, and the role of science and technical information in policy-making.
 Additionally during this time, as a member of the Center for Sustainable Infrastructure Systems at UCD I worked on teams completing some of the first greenhouse gas inventories and climate action plans for local governments in Colorado.
 Lastly as an adjunct instructor, I taught classes in the MPA program, including “Governance and Institutions” and “Public Administration and Public Service”.
 My dissertation was entitled “An Examination of Policy and Political Learning: A Study of Colorado Climate and Energy Policy Actors”.

 In addition to my academic work, in 2009 I participated as a Fellow in the Denver Community Leadership Forum, a leadership development program focused on building skills and knowledge related to community engagement, conflict management, and collaborative leadership, as well as the Colorado State Political Leaders Fellowship, the Center for Progressive Leadership’s leadership development program focused on values-based messaging, fundraising and media training, and campaign planning.

-I have worked and volunteered on dozens of political campaigns in CO over the years and I served as a member of the Board of Directors for two non-profit organizations: New Era Colorado, an organization dedicated to fostering political awareness and activity among young adults in Colorado, and Colorado Conservation Voters, an organization that works to educate the public about the environmental policy-related positions of candidates and elected official and to hold elected officials accountable for their environmental records.
+I worked on and volunteered on dozens of political campaigns in CO over the years and I served as a member of the Board of Directors for two non-profit organizations: New Era Colorado, an organization dedicated to fostering political awareness and activity among young adults in Colorado; and Colorado Conservation Voters, an organization that works to educate the public about the environmental policy-related positions of candidates and elected official and to hold elected officials accountable for their environmental records.
 From 2007-2010 I was also a member of the Colorado Municipal League’s Energy and Sustainability Subcommittee.